 - Once you have gone through the test twice, see if any of the questions you’ve answered already contain information that can help you answer others.
 Sometimes questions are answered in later questions.

 - Do not cheat.
-Besides being immoral it is unfair to your colleagues, your professor and to you.
+Besides being immoral, it is unfair to your colleagues, your professor and you.
 If you cheat, you don’t help yourself in the long run.

 Specific Advice for Multiple Choice Tests